-The Melbourne campus is approximately three miles east of Interstate 95 between the Eau Gallie and US 192 exits.
-The two-story building has approximately 62,000 square feet with 24 classrooms, eight medical laboratories, six computer laboratories and offices.
-It has a library and student lounge.
+The Melbourne site is approximately three miles east of Interstate 95 between the Eau Gallie and US 192 exits.
+It comprises two buildings totaling approximately 92,000 square feet with 36 classrooms, 18 medical and science laboratories, eight computer laboratories, and offices.
+The complex has a library, auditorium, and two student lounges.
 Keiser University provides adjacent free parking.
-The building houses facilities for Culinary Arts students, including a production kitchen, three kitchen laboratories, classrooms and a multi-use facility for banquets, seminars and special functions.
+The buildings house facilities for Culinary Arts students, including a production kitchen, three kitchen laboratories, classrooms, and a multi-use facility for banquets, seminars, and special functions.
 All equipment used at Keiser University is comparable to industry standards and effectively meets program objectives.